suitcasemedia/recipes/README.md

-# Technical challenge for fullstack JavaScript software engineer at BBC account team
+# Technical challenge for fullstack JavaScript engineer role

 ##
 To save you time I have delpoyed the app to AWS for demo purposes